-I don’t know about you, but I’ve learned some painful lessons this past year.
-Lessons that marked my soul so deeply that they should be tattooed into my very flesh.
+I don’t know about you, the last years have taught me some important lessons.
+These lessons marked my soul so deeply that they should be tattooed into my very flesh.

 Like many artists, I often suffer from anxiety.
 There never seems to be enough time, money, or support.